-In the case of an API built by an organization other than Microsoft, the developer of the API needs to provide a way for their customers to consent the application into their customers' tenants.
-The recommended design is for the third party developer to build the API such that it can also function as a web client to implement sign-up.
+If it's an API built by an organization other than Microsoft, the developer of the API needs to provide a way for their customers to consent the application into their customers' tenants.
+The recommended design is for the third-party developer to build the API such that it can also function as a web client to implement sign-up.
 To do this:

 - Follow the earlier sections to ensure the API implements the multi-tenant application registration/code requirements.

-- In addition to exposing the API's scopes/roles, make sure the registration includes the "Sign in and read user profile" Azure AD permission (provided by default).
+- In addition to exposing the API's scopes/roles, make sure the registration includes the "Sign in and read user profile" permission (provided by default).

 - Implement a sign-in/sign-up page in the web client and follow the admin consent guidance.

 - Once the user consents to the application, the service principal and consent delegation links are created in their tenant, and the native application can get tokens for the API.

 The following diagram provides an overview of consent for a multi-tier app registered in different tenants.